HugoLc/design-patterns/desing-principles.md

   are designing a system, for any object, be careful of the number of classes it interacts with and also how it comes to interact with those classes.

+- The Hollywood Principle: Don’t call us, we’ll call you

+  With the Hollywood Principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
+In other words, **the high-level components give the low-level components the “don’t call us, we’ll call you” treatment**.